National 24-Hour Helpline

 - For those who are deaf or hard of hearing, we provide a text service, operating Mon-Fri from 8am to 6:30pm, at 086-8238443 and

-- If English is not your first language, we offer a Helpline Interpreting Service, Mon-Fri, 8am-6:30pm, which provides live interpreting over the phone in more than 200 languages.
+- If English is not your first language, we offer a Helpline Interpreting Service, 8am-6:30pm, Mon-Fri, and which also runs from midnight to 8am, Mon-Sun.
+This provides live interpreting over the phone in more than 240 languages.

 We take calls from anyone who wishes to talk about the effects of sexual violence - victims/survivors as well as the friends and family who support them, people working on the frontline and in support roles, and anyone who has a concern or worry about this issue.

 Our telephone counsellors are available to listen 24 hours a day, 365 days of the year.
 We take calls on the Helpline from anywhere in the country.
 We do not record calls to the Helpline - your calls are confidential.

 Our aim is to offer help and support to anyone who has experienced sexual violence of any kind.
 This may have been recent, or in the past.
 It may involve childhood sexual abuse, including abuse in a family or school setting, or in another social context such as sports, volunteering or religious settings.

 We know that it takes courage to make contact for the first time and would like to assure you that every caller to the Helpline is treated with respect and dignity.

 Repeat callers are welcome.

 If you are reading this now and are considering contacting DRCC for any reason, no matter how small, please phone us at 1800 77 8888.